 East Cornwall · PL12

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Saltash, that work is shaped by the place itself — Saltash is the gateway town to Cornwall over the Tamar, with the Royal Albert Bridge, a steep medieval main street and a strong Plymouth commuter demand for housing, with a building stock that leans toward medieval Fore Street terraces and Georgian townhouses.
+The Saltash version of this work has its own character — Saltash is the gateway town to Cornwall over the Tamar, with the Royal Albert Bridge, a steep medieval main street and a strong Plymouth commuter demand for housing, with a building stock that leans toward medieval Fore Street terraces and Victorian villas.

 - Conservation Area